christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The "Esumopas Cnusticus" inscription proves this was a state-sponsored imperial cult, not organic Celtic religion.
 The original Esus was a warrior.
 The new, syncretic "Esus Christos" was a god who was crucified on a T-shaped tree (a clear parallel to the Tau cross).
 The message to the fierce Galatian Celts was: "Your god is not a warrior, but a sacrificial victim.
 True strength is in submission, sacrifice, obedience, and turning the other cheek".

 **5.2.3.
-Aliases and Avatars of the Bloodline**
+Alexander, son of King Herod aka Alexander Helios aka Juba II**

-Cleopatra aka Dynamis's son with Mark Antony [^11] (aka Ptolemy of Cyprus, a brother of Ptolemy XII Auletes (Cleopatra's father) making him Cleopatra's uncle aka Polemon Pythodoros, King of Pontus, prince of Pontus aka King Herod aka Tiberius Claudius Nero aka Phraates IV of Parthia) = Alexander Helios aka Alexander (son of King Herod) aka Juba II who was married to his twin sister Cleopatra Selene II aka Queen Thea Muse Ourania.
+Cleopatra aka Dynamis's son with her father Mark Antony [^11] (aka Ptolemy XII Auletes aka Polemon Pythodoros, King of Pontus, prince of Pontus aka King Herod aka Tiberius
+Claudius Nero aka Phraates IV of Parthia) was Alexander Helios aka Alexander (son of King Herod) aka Juba II who was married to his twin sister Cleopatra Selene II aka Queen Thea Muse Ourania.
 Juba II of Mauritania's full name was Gaius Iulius Iuba, prenomen and nomen after